Department Name (adjust this in the magicoptions.html file)

 Workshops sponsored by UVM and Cornell drew between 500 and 600 attendees from as far away as West Virginia and Maine.
 A listserv created during the project has attracted 110 subscribers and resulted in more than 2,400 posts.
-This month a comprehensive online guide to growing and marketing mushrooms, based on information gathered from growers, will go live.
+A comprehensive online guide to growing and marketing shitakes, based on information gathered from participants in the grant, was developed.
 And research conducted with three veteran “farmer advisers” in the program showed that a modest 500-log operation could add more than $11,000 to a farm’s bottom line if the shiitakes were sold retail, or nearly $6,000 if sold wholesale.

 But the best indication that the shiitakes in the northeastern U.S. may be here to stay comes from the reception growers like Bojanowski are getting from their customers.